Pelecyphora hesteri: Distribution

-Pelecyphora hesteri is distributed in Brewster County, Texas, in the United States.
+Pelecyphora hesteri is distributed in Brewster County, Texas, in the United States and to NE.
+Mexico.

 Taxonomy

 The first description as Coryphantha hesteri by Ysabel Wright was published in 1932.
 The specific epithet hesteri honors the American cactus lover John Pinckney Hester from Fredonia, one of the leading researchers of the Big Bend area.
 Franz Buxbaum placed the species in the genus Escobaria in 1951.
 Further nomenclature synonyms are Escobesseya hesteri (Y.Wright) Hester (1945, nom. inval.
 ICBN article 34.1), Mammillaria hesteri (Y.Wright) D.Weniger (1970, nom. inval.
 ICBN article 34.1) and Escobaria hesteri (Y.Wright) Buxb..